 I’m all about being able to customize recipes exactly the way you like them so here’s a few ideas to change up these pop tarts and make them just how you like.

 - The filling: You don’t need to stick to blueberries.
 Use any fresh or frozen berries, or even things like peaches and apricots will work beautifully made the same way as this filling.
-You can even fill them with Nutella, peanut butter or your favourite preserves.
+You can even fill them with Nutella, peanut butter or your favorite preserves.

 - For even more filling ideas, try this Homemade Apple Pie Filling or the gorgeous filling from this Blackberry Marionberry Pie.